tisya683/aviation-weather-etl-pipeline/README.md

-# aviation weather etl pipeline
+# aviation weather ETL pipeline

 During an operations internship in the ferry transport industry,I worked on preparing operational data for Power BI dashboards.
 Although I was involved in cleaning and transforming data, the underlying database and refresh processes were managed by another team, so I could not explore workflow automation.

 This project is my way of closing that gap by building a real, end-to-end automated ETL pipeline from scratch, using a similarly operations-heavy dataset (aviation weather) so the skills would transfer directly back to that domain.

 ## Table of Contents
--API
+- API
--Overview of Project
+- Overview of Project
--How to Use
--Initial Challenges
+- Challenges
--Tech Stack
+- Tech Stack
--Future Improvements
+- Future Improvements

 ## API
-According to the Federal Meteorological Handbook volume one:

 Data is sourced from the AviationWeather.gov METAR API.